dipshanadh/company-website/src/index.md

   image: "/images/bg/toast.jpg"
   imageAlt: "Buttered toasted white bread"

+featuredWork:
+  title: "Selected work"
+  summary: "Some stuff that should give you an idea of what we’re all about."

 primaryCTA:
   title: "Optimized Websites for All Devices"
   summary: "Elevate your online presence with websites that are SEO-friendly and accessible to everyone, on any device."